-Brett is a veteran of the U.S. Army, and is a graduate of the U.S. Military Academy at West Point (’87).
-After graduation, Brett served as an Artillery Officer in the 101st Airborne Division – Air Assault at Fort Campbell.
-Brett was honorably discharged from the military after the end of the Cold War and went on to earn a Master’s Degree from Yale in Public and Private Management.
-Brett is a strong supporter of America’s military veterans and enjoys representing the growing Ft.
-Knox community in the heart of the Second District.
+Brett is a graduate of the U.S. Military Academy at West Point (’87) and veteran of the U.S. Army.
+Brett served as an Artillery Officer in the 101st Airborne Division – Air Assault at Fort Campbell.
+Brett was honorably discharged from the military after the end of the Cold War and then earned a Master’s Degree from Yale in Public and Private Management.

-Brett Guthrie was born on February 18, 1964, and is married to the former Beth Clemmons.
-They have three children – Caroline, Robbie, and Elizabeth.
-Brett and his family reside in Bowling Green, Kentucky.
+Brett is married to the former Beth Clemmons.
+They have three children – Caroline (married to Ryan Randolph), Robbie, and Elizabeth and one granddaughter (daughter of Caroline and Ryan).
+The Guthrie family resides in Bowling Green, Kentucky.